All Episodes

 It's kind of crazy to me how Secret Service agents are doing the perimeter.

-Yeah, FBI versus Secret Service.
+FBI versus the Secret Service.

-Uh and I'll tell you this, dude.
+And I'll tell you this, dude.

-Like, like from an agent perspective, right?
+Like, from an agent perspective, right?

-So people, uh, I don't know if I've shared this before, but I'll share this with y'all real quick.
+So people, I don't know if I've shared this before, but I'll share this with y'all real quick.

-Go down, go down memory lane to 2017.
+Go down memory lane to 2017.

 I've done Secret Service protection details before, guys.

-Uh, before, guys, I protected the president of Congo.
+Before, guys, I protected the president of Congo.

 I'll never forget.

-I think it was uh for Unga 2017 or 2018.
+I think it was for UNGA 2017 or 2018.

-And um, you know, basically, the Secret Service works under the Department of Homeland Security, aka DHS.
+And, you know, basically, the Secret Service works under the Department of Homeland Security, aka DHS.

 Secret Service guys is heavily understaffed.

-So um which by the way, by the way, Myron, that's a huge similarity with the FBI and the Secret Service, right?
+So, which, by the way, by the way, Myron, that's a huge similarity with the FBI and the Secret Service, right?

-Because, like, mind you, originally the FBI was really just chartered to take down the mob, right?
+Because like, mind you, originally, the FBI was really just chartered to take down the mob, right?

 Here's a search warrant.